 How to Practice AP Chemistry Free-Response Questions

 You can find AP Chemistry FRQs from previous years (and their solutions) on the College Board site.
-The test changed starting in 2014 (seven free-response questions instead of six, and no questions asking you just to balance equations), so keep in mind that the 2014 and onward exams will be the most accurate representations of what you can expect to see on your test.
+The exam was last significantly changed in 2014 (seven free-response questions instead of six, and no questions asking you just to balance equations), so keep in mind that the 2014 and onward exams will be the most accurate representations of what you can expect to see on your test.
 Here's a link to the most recent questions and answer explanations:

 You may also want to practice with free-response questions from earlier versions of the exam.
 While these aren't completely aligned with the current structure of the test, they're still good tools to use in practicing your skills: